-District practices are reported at the site-level, with planting date, crop type, destruction date (if applicable), and corresponding latitude-longitude coordinates.
+District practices are reported at the site-level, with planting date, crop type, destruction date (if applicable).
 Additionally, NRCS and FSA submit cover crop data; however, the data reported by these agencies are not as detailed as District Cover Crop Programs.
 All BMPs meet NRCS standards, state standards, and Chesapeake Bay Program definitions for inclusion in the Chesapeake Bay Watershed Model.
 Currently, resource improvement practices are not reported.